-Alex Tomasevic is a Senior Associate with Nicholas & Butler, LLP.
+Alex Tomasevic is a partner at Nicholas & Tomasevic, LLP.
 He began litigating with the firm in 2006.
 His practice areas include consumer class actions, business and employment litigation, arbitration, and appeals.
 Mr. Tomasevic’s significant experience includes representing both individuals and large and small businesses in front of state and federal trial courts, and state and federal appellate courts.
 He has extensive experience in all phases of civil litigation including discovery, trials, arbitrations, settlement negotiations, and appeals.

 Mr. Tomasevic is admitted to practice before all of the California state trial and appellate courts, the United States District Court for the Southern, Central, and Northern Districts of California; the United States Court of Appeals for the Ninth Circuit; and the United States Supreme Court.
 He is a member of the San Diego County Bar Association and its Litigation Section.